cilium/cilium/Documentation/concepts/ipam/eni.rst

 The architecture ensures that only a single operator communicates with the EC2 service API to avoid rate-limiting issues in large clusters.
-A pre-allocation watermark allows to maintain a number of IP addresses to be available for use on nodes at all time without requiring to contact the EC2 API when a new pod is scheduled in the cluster.
+A pre-allocation watermark is used to maintain a number of IP addresses to be available for use on nodes at all time without needing to contact the EC2 API when a new pod is scheduled in the cluster.

 ************